English language: Spread of Modern English

 By the late 18th century, the British Empire had spread English through its colonies and geopolitical dominance.
 Commerce, science and technology, diplomacy, art, and formal education all contributed to English becoming the first truly global language.
 English also facilitated worldwide international communication.
 English was adopted in parts of North America, parts of Africa, Oceania, and many other regions.
-When they obtained political independence, some of the newly independent states that had multiple indigenous languages opted to continue using English as the official language to avoid the political and other difficulties inherent in promoting any one indigenous language above the others.
-In the 20th century the growing economic and cultural influence of the United States and its status as a superpower following the Second World War has, along with worldwide broadcasting in English by the BBC and other broadcasters, caused the language to spread across the planet much faster.
-In the 21st century, English is more widely spoken and written than any language has ever been.
+When they obtained political independence, some of the newly independent states that had multiple indigenous languages opted to continue using English as the official language, in order to avoid the political and other difficulties inherent in promoting any one indigenous language above the others.
+In the 20th century, the growing economic and cultural influence of the United States and its status as a superpower following the Second World War – along with worldwide broadcasting in English by the BBC and other broadcasters – has caused the language to spread across the planet much faster.

+In 1951, the International Civil Aviation Organization (ICAO) recommended to the International Chicago Convention that Aviation English be universally adopted for "international aeronautical radiotelephony communications".
+In 2001, the International Maritime Organization (IMO) developed a set of key phrases, named Standard Marine Communication Phrases (SMCP), in English, to be the recognised language supported by the international maritime community for use at sea.
+In the 21st century, English is more widely spoken and written than any other language in history.